Confused About Michigan’s New Medicaid Work Requirement? Read This

 There’s actually a broad range of activities that people with Healthy Michigan Plan coverage can do to meet the requirement and keep their coverage.

-- working at least 80 hours a month (an average of 20 hours a week) for pay, or in exchange for things such as food and lodging
+These include doing one of these things at least 80 hours a month (an average of 20 hours a week):

 - going to school in person or online

 - getting job related training

 - getting treated for a problem with drugs or alcohol

 - volunteering at a nonprofit organization (though they can only use this for three months)